wildfly/quickstart/README.md

 JBoss AS Quickstarts
 ====================
+Summary: The quickstarts demonstrate Java EE 6 and a few additional technologies from the JBoss stack.
+They provide small, specific, working examples that can be used as a reference for your own project.

 Introduction
 ---------------------

-The quickstarts included in this distribution were written to demonstrate Java EE 6 and a few additional technologies.
-They provide small, specific, working examples that can be used as a reference for your own project.

 These quickstarts run on both JBoss Enterprise Application Platform 6 and JBoss AS 7.
 If you want to run the quickstarts on JBoss Enterprise Application Platform 6, we recommend using the JBoss Enterprise Application Platform 6 ZIP file.
 This version uses the correct dependencies and ensures you test and compile against your runtime environment.